Data Stability in Clustering: A Closer Look: Dominating set promise problem

-\section{Dominating Set Promise Problem}

-We will first need some definitions.
+This work was supported in part by a Simons Postdoctoral Fellowship in Theoretical Computer Science and by ARC while Lev Reyzin was at the Georgia Institute of Technology.

+\section{Dominating set promise problem}

 A \textbf{dominating set} in a unweighted graph $G = (V,E)$ is a subset $D \subseteq V$ of vertices such that each vertex in $V \setminus D$ has a neighbor in $D$.
 A dominating set is \textbf{perfect} if each vertex in $D \setminus V$ has exactly one neighbor in $D$.
 The problems of finding the smallest dominating set and smallest perfect dominating set are NP-hard.

-Here we introduce a related problem, called the \textbf{perfect dominating set promise problem}.
+We introduce a related problem, called the \textbf{perfect dominating set promise problem}.
 In this problem we are promised that the input graph is such that all its dominating sets of size less at most $d$ are perfect, and we are asked to find a set of cardinality at most $d$.
-We prove that this version is NP-hard as well.